ehedbor/ferrit/design/design.md

 | `Float`  | `42.0f`         |
 | `Double` | `42.0`, `42.0d` |

-Alternatively, you may explicitly specify the literal's type or  use the `to` operator.
+Alternatively, you may explicitly specify the literal's type or use a conversion function.

 ```
 val myByte = 0b11001001b
 val myByte: Byte = 0b11001001
-val myByte = 0b11001001 to Byte
+val myByte = 0b11001001.toByte()
 // Illegal: Byte is not a subclass or superclass of Int
 //val myByte = 2b11001001 as Byte